KohakuBlueleaf/KohakuBoard/docs/kohakuboard/index.md

 Storage backends, performance tuning, advanced configuration

 **Topics:**
-- Storage backends (Hybrid/DuckDB/Parquet)
+- KohakuVault ColumnVault + SQLite layout
-- Performance optimization
+- Performance optimization and queue sizing
-- Queue configuration
 - Directory structure
+- Memory mode vs. on-disk mode

 **Use this** to optimize for your use case.